 Lockdowns have led many of us have become more aware of how sound and silence shape our lives.
 We have also been obliged to spend less time making music together.
 Would you like to make music with the things around you?
 With the sounds you hear?
 Perhaps you don’t consider yourself a ‘musician’, but you like sounds, and how they make you feel, or what they make you think about.
 Perhaps you would like to combine them with other art forms?
 Or perhaps you are a musician who would like to learn about music without instruments, without notation, and without repertoire you have to reproduce.

-The course is open to anyone, and will serve as a seedbed for a longer course in January.
+The course is open to anyone, and will serve as a seedbed for an extended project in 2021.

 Timing: 1 x 3-hour workshop, 28 November 2020, 15.00-18.00 GMT.